-Abstract This research study-provides an overview of the situation and condition of the share price of publicly listed companies on the Indonesia Stock Exchange (IDX) and the impact of the Covid-19 pandemic experienced by the investor community on the performance of the Indonesian capital market.
+This study provides an overview of the situation and condition of the share price of publicly listed companies on the Indonesia Stock Exchange (IDX) and the impact of the Covid-19 pandemic experienced by the investor community on the performance of the Indonesia capital market.
 The data collection of this research was carried out by survey techniques by giving online questionnaires to the respondents.
 This study uses semantic scale analysis to measure respondents' views about the share price of their portfolio, the impact of the pandemic, and the performance of the Indonesian capital market.
 We performed validity, reliability, and hypothesis tests in forming a well-fitted model.
-The results of this study indicate that all the variables studied are valid and reliable, the hypothesis of the proposed statement is accepted that meets the significance level of the F-test and Tt-test and the R square is obtained from the direct effect of this study of 0.744, meaning that the strength of the issuer's stock price and the impact of the Covid-19 pandemic.
+The results of this study indicate that all the variables studied are valid and reliable, the hypothesis of the proposed statement is accepted that meets the significance level of the F-test and t-test, meaning that the strength of the issuer's stock price and the impact of the Covid-19 pandemic.
 This is able to explain and influence the performance variables of the Indonesian capital market by 74.7% out of 100 respondents in 2020.